frydaiii/qlib/docs/developer/alpha101_operators_analysis.md

 - **Details**:
   - Alpha101's `rank(x)` is a **cross-sectional** operator (ranks across stocks)
   - Qlib's `CSRank` correctly implements this behavior
-  - Returns percentile rank (0 to 1) across all instruments at each timestamp
+  - Returns percentile rank in the open interval (0, 1] across all instruments at each timestamp
   - Uses caching for performance optimization
 - **Note**: The `Rank(Rolling)` class (Line 1415) is a **different operator** that implements `ts_rank(x, d)` (time-series rank)
 - **Usage**: `CSRank(Feature("close"))` for cross-sectional ranking in expressions